Armed with a doctoral degree in Engineering, I am working at the interface of micro- and nano-technology.

-I am currently working as a Sr. Materials Process Engineer with the Plasma Physics group and Materials Research Lab (MRL) at IBM.
-Here, my core efforts are aimed at working with the research and engineering team to develop RIE processes for next generation devices being developed at IBM Research.
+Until recently, I working as a Sr. Materials Process Engineer with the Plasma Physics group and Materials Research Lab (MRL) at IBM.
+Here, my core efforts were aimed at working with the research and engineering team to develop RIE processes for next generation devices being developed at IBM Research.

 I completed my doctoral studies in 2011 and M.S in 2007 from The University of Akron (Ohio, US) at the Department of Mechanical Engineering.
 Here my research was towards developing microfluidic sensors and actuators under the guidance of Dr. Jiang Zhe.